 A complete copy of the FORM was provided to Applicant, who was afforded an opportunity to file objections to the proposed evidence, and submit material to refute, extenuate, or mitigate the security concerns.
-Applicant received the FORM on January 15, 2016.
-He did not submit a response to the FORM or assert any objections to the Government's evidence.
-The case was assigned to me on May 3, 2016.
-The Government's exhibits included in the FORM (Items 1 to 8) are admitted into evidence.
+Applicant received the FORM on February 3, 2016, but did not submit a response or object to the Government's evidence.
+The case was assigned to me on September 1, 2016.
+The Government's exhibits included in the FORM (Items 1 to 5) are admitted into evidence.